MishalPandey/Donorsbook4R/README.md

 • I also implemented Notifications to allow registered donors in our DONORSBOOK APP to be Notified once a recipient sends them an email.

-  # What I used in it :
-• Firebase : I Used Google's firebase to manage authentication using email and password, also for storing data in firestore.\
-• JAVA, XML language.

  # Content
 • Splash Screen\